GoogleCloudPlatform/podcast/site/content/post/episode-12-google-cloud-spin-with-ray-and-bret/index.md

 MARK: Let's go do that then.
 Today we have a couple of very special guests who's joining us this afternoon.
 We have Ray Tsang sitting across from me as well as Bret McGowen.
 How are you both doing today?
 BRET: Good, how are you?
 MARK: Good.
 I managed to only slightly, like, ruin your last names, I’m hoping, only in a slight way.
 So we're talking today about a fun project that we've sort of demoed around the place called Google Cloud Spin, and I know it's a project that, Francesc, you've been involved, Ray, you've been involved, Bret, you've been involved, several other people.
 Would love to talk to you about it, but why don't we first find out a little bit about Ray and Bret?
 Bret, you're closest to me right now.
 Why don't you give us a bit of your background and who you are and what you do?
 BRET: Sure, yeah.
 My name is Bret McGowen.
-I'm a developer advocate for the Google Cloud Platform.
+I'm a developer advocate for the Google Cloud.
 Before that I was in Texas working at Rackspace, so I have a little bit of a Cloud background.
 I was a software engineer my whole life until I came to Google and started working in developer relations and developer advocacy, and I'm actually in the New York City office, so it's kind of cool to be here in San Francisco in studio to meet with you guys.
 FRANCESC: Cool.
 Wonderful, Ray?
 RAY: Yup, my name's Ray.
 I'm also a developer advocate.
 I'm also from New York, and I haven't always lived there.
 I actually lived in southern California before, and yeah, I've been a developer and a architect all my life since I started to work, and yeah, I've been in New York for about two years and been through two of the worst winter ever till this year, so which--I'm feeling a lot better about New York now.
 MARK: Wonderful.
 So we're here to talk about Cloud Spin.
 Seems like I'm gonna be directing things 'cause I'm the only one in the room who wasn't involved, so what exactly is Cloud Spin?